ceoche/bvalid/README.md

 }
 ```

-Any sub-classes of a class annotated with `@BusinessObject` are also considered business objects:q
+Any sub-classes of a class annotated with `@BusinessObject` are also considered business objects
 and can be validated.

 ### Validation